MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/strategy.md

 # AI Strategy - Recommendations to develop an AI adoption strategy

 An AI strategy helps you define your vision and goals for AI adoption.
 This strategy allows you to identify areas where AI can add value, choose the right solutions, and measure progress.
 A well-planned AI strategy aligns with your business objectives, ensuring that AI projects contribute to overall success.
-To oversee the AI adoption process, establish an [AI center of excellence] (./center-of-excellence.md) (AI CoE) or appoint someone to set goals to measure progress.
+To oversee the AI adoption process, establish an [AI center of excellence](./center-of-excellence.md) (AI CoE) or appoint someone to set goals to measure progress.

 ## Define AI use cases